Spousal Support (Alimony)

 - Contributions to the marriage of value but not income producing

 Alimony payments are calculated and set by the Court; however, there is no defined formula for calculating alimony in Georgia.
 The financial support calculation process is totally arbitrary and quite subjective.
 Generally speaking, alimony is determined based on “the needs of one person” and “the ability of the other person to pay.”

 Temporary support is sometimes mandated during a divorce process to provide financial stability to a spouse without a substantial source of income.
 Temporary support payments may be required to be paid on a weekly, bi-weekly or monthly basis until the divorce is made final.

 Permanent support is usually not life-long and is almost always paid for only a limited time period.
 The basic concept is to provide financial stability for a period of time that allows a spouse to establish a practical income.

 The length of time support payments are required varies.
 Despite the initial time period set by the Court, support payments can be terminated with a successful divorce modification process.
 The paying spouse will be required to prove the receiving spouse has established a solid financial foundation for living.
 This could be getting a good paying job, receiving an inheritance, getting remarried, winning a lottery or other ways that their financial position has substantially improved.
 Inversely, the person paying support may be able to reduce the payment amount by showing severe financial hardship.

 Contempt For Non-Payment Of Support

-Sometimes support payments are made late.
-Although late payment are frowned upon by the Court it is usually not a problem as long as payments are current.
-However, if payment issues indicate defiance or deliberate avoidance of payment th Court may charge the paying party with Contempt.
+Sometimes, support payments are made late.
+Although late payments are frowned upon by the Court, it is usually not a problem as long as payments are current.
+However, if payment issues indicate defiance or deliberate avoidance of payment, the Court may charge the paying party with Contempt.
 A Contempt of Court charge can result in a garnishment of wages or even jail time.